kaifshaikhhhh/CourtlyCrafter/README.md

 # CourtlyCrafter
-Language Model espicially trained for the Legal Domain on vast legal corpus
+Language Model especially trained for the Legal Domain on vast legal corpus